-ODOT has secured funding for a new wildlife underpass and fencing installation during construction of the newest series of passing lanes on U.S. Highway 97, near mile marker 180 north of the community of Gilchrist.
-However, additional funds are needed to purchase fencing materials.
+An additional wildlife underpass, and associated directional fencing, was constructed in 2020 alongside the newest series of passing lanes on U.S. Highway 97, near mile marker 180 north of the community of Gilchrist.
+Directional fencing, however, remains incomplete.
+Funding was awarded to ODOT through SO3362 for the purchase of deer guards.
+Although materials costs have been covered, ODOT and ODFW are continuing to seek funding for the installation of the fencing.
 Ungulate-proof fencing is critical to the success of wildlife underpasses, and in decreasing wildlife-vehicle collisions with ungulates (Dodd et al. 2007, Huijser et al. 2016).

-Habitat and mitigation projects that would benefit this area including funding completion of the directional fencing for the wildlife undercrossing north of Gilchrist, installation of additional passage structures, and removal of trees along both highways to improve visibility of deer and elk for motorists.
-In particular, several stretches along OR-31, including an approximately 13-mile stretch between mileposts 28 and 41, see high deer use as animals migrate between winter and summer range.
+Habitat and mitigation projects that would benefit this area include funding completion of the directional fencing for the wildlife undercrossing north of Gilchrist, installation of additional passage structures, and removal of trees along both highways to improve visibility of deer and elk for motorists.
+In particular, several stretches along OR-31, including an approximately 13- mile stretch between mileposts 28 and 41, see high deer use as animals migrate between winter and summer range.
 Subsequently, these are areas of high mule deer mortality due to WVCs.